 WWOOFing stands for “Willing Workers on Organic Farms.”
 In 1971, a London secretary named Sue Coppard started a weekend program to connect city people with a country lifestyle.
 It evolved into WWOOFing, Today there are thousands of places to WWOOF (www.wwoof.org) in 99 countries all over the world.

-In exchange for 4 to 5 hours of work per day, most hosts will provide home-cooked meals and private accommodation.
+In exchange for four or five hours of work per day, most hosts will provide home-cooked meals and private accommodation.
 I’ve slept in caravans, tents, and guest rooms.
 Most hosts expect you to stay for at least a week, although some allow volunteers to live with them for up to a year.

 To become a member, you pay $45, which includes insurance plus the WWOOF book.
 Organized by region, the book includes names, addresses, and descriptions of the hosts and their farms.

-A similar program to WWOOFing is called HelpX (www.helpx.net).
-This is the website I use.
+HelpX (www.helpx.net) is the website I use.
 Instead of a book, HelpX is conducted entirely online.
 The $35 membership gives you access to thousands of hosts in dozens of countries.
 Both hosts and helpers have online profiles with photos and reviews.
 It’s more up to date than the WWOOF book because hosts can update their profiles daily.
 However, you do need internet access to plan your next move.

 I’ve been traveling for the past year and a half, and I can say without a doubt volunteering has been the highlight of my trip.
 By volunteering, I learn new skills, give back to the community, and make travel more meaningful.
 I get to visit places I never would have seen otherwise, tiny towns and farms way off the tourist track.
 Best of all, I get to meet and interact with the locals, and become involved in their lives.

-One of the greatest things about volunteering is that it’s all free!
+One of the greatest things about volunteering to work on farms is that it’s free or costs very little!
 Since hosts provide food and accommodation in exchange for your work, it allows you to travel for longer because you spend less.

 I’ve met die-hard WWOOFers like Tim from England who has been doing this around the world for the past 15 years.
 On the other hand, I’ve worked with people like Regina and Verner, a Swiss couple in their 70’s who volunteered on a peach orchard for a week during their three-week vacation in Australia.